 What we don’t: Lack of video features.

 At the top of the DSLR heap is the Canon 5DS R, a pricey yet extremely impressive camera for the most discerning of photographers (this camera has most serious landscape photographers salivating).
-Most notably, you get a massive 50.6 megapixels of resolution, which surpasses the high-end Canon 5D Mark III by 28.3 megapixels (more than double) and tops the Nikon D810 by 14.5 megapixels.
+Most notably, you get a massive 50.6 megapixels of resolution, which surpasses the high-end Canon 5D Mark IV by 20.2 megapixels and tops the Nikon D810 by 14.5 megapixels.
 For those who prioritize image quality above all else, this is far and away the premier DSLR on the market.

 Video shooters should keep in mind that the 5DS R bucks the hybrid trend and is designed primarily for still photography without video-centric features like headphone sockets or an HDMI output.
 And Canon released two versions of this camera: the 5DS R and the 5DS.
 The latter has an optical low pass filter and is about $200 cheaper, but at this level we think it’s worth paying up.